kavinpradheep/kavinpradheep/README.md

 ## 💡 Quotes That Inspire Me

-> "The best way to predict the future is to invent it." – Alan Kay
+> “The best way to predict the future is to invent it.” – Alan Kay
-> "Strive not to be a success, but rather to be of value." – Albert Einstein
+> “Strive not to be a success, but rather to be of value.” – Albert Einstein

 ---